-Cleveland has a disaster recovery plan to ensure the resumption of computer systems during adverse circumstances.
+James Sprunt CC has a disaster recovery plan to ensure the resumption of computer systems during adverse circumstances.
 However, the disaster recovery plan is incomplete and has not been tested.
 The plan does not include the following critical components:

-- Executive management's signature of approval of the plan. - Alternate user department procedures to manage their workloads until processing resumes. - An inventory of equipment, special stock and arrangements to acquire replacement equipment. - A procedure to update the plan when there are major changes to the environment or at least annually.
+- Alternate user department procedures to manage their workloads until processing resumes. - An inventory of equipment, special stock and arrangements to acquire replacement equipment. - A procedure to update the plan when there are major changes to the environment or at least annually.

 In the event of a disaster, the aforementioned components are necessary to ensure the proper recovery of the computer resources.
-Also, a Disaster Recovery plan should be tested to ensure that the plan is effective.
+Also, a disaster recovery plan should be tested to ensure that the plan is effective.
 Management should ensure that a written plan is developed and maintained in accordance with the overall framework for restoring critical information services in the event of a major failure.
 The disaster recovery plan should minimize the effect of disruptions.
 Procedures should require that the plan be reviewed and revised annually or when significant changes to the College's operations occur.

-Recommendation: Cleveland CC should include all the aforementioned critical components in their plan and should test the plan at least on a yearly basis.
+Recommendation: James Sprunt CC should include all the aforementioned critical components in their plan and should test the plan at least on a yearly basis.